-But that doesn't mean it can be cured, it just means it takes time and dedication.
-By following our advice on practical and holistic measures to help manage your forehead acne, and if necessary other measures involving topical treatments and oral medications, you will get clearer skin.
+But that doesn't mean it can’t be cured, it just means it takes time and dedication.
+By following our advice on practical and holistic measures to help manage your forehead acne, and if necessary, other measures involving topical treatments and oral medications, you will achieve clearer skin.

 And you won’t need that fringe to cover up that forehead acne anymore!

 This article is not meant to treat or diagnose.
 Please visit your doctor for advice about any health concerns you may have.